sceckert/presentations/slides/IntroDH-F22-wk6-thu.md

 Now, let's make sure that the metadata is copied over to these new rows:

 18. Click on the triangle in the column "artist" and select "Edit cells" and then "Fill down"
-19. Repeat this step for "album," "album_tracklist_url," and "release_date_"
+19. Repeat this step for "album," "album_tracklist_url", and "release_date"
 ![image](../images/OpenRefine9.png)

 What happened?